Binbazz93/healthcare_Utilization_cost_and_Analysis_SQL/README.md

-Healthcare Cost & Utilization Analysis Using PostgreSQL
+**Healthcare Cost & Utilization Analysis Using PostgreSQL**

-Executive Summary
+**Executive Summary**

 This project analyzes patient encounter and cost data from a synthetic healthcare dataset using PostgreSQL.

 The goal was to surface cost drivers, utilization patterns, and payer behavior to inform operational and financial decisions.

 Using SQL for extraction and aggregation and visualizations for storytelling, the analysis highlights city-level cost disparities, payer coverage patterns, encounter-class volumes, organization-level cost variation, and frequent procedures by city.
+**

-Business Problem
+Business Problem**

 Healthcare administrators and payers need to understand:

-Which geographic areas have the highest encounter costs?
+-Which geographic areas have the highest encounter costs?

-Which payers cover the greatest share of claims?
+-Which payers cover the greatest share of claims?

-How encounter type and organizations drive cost and volume?
+-How encounter type and organizations drive cost and volume?

-Which procedures are most frequent and how their costs vary regionally?
+-Which procedures are most frequent and how their costs vary regionally?

 This analysis helps identify where to target cost-control, payer negotiations, capacity planning, and further quality analyses.

-Methodology
+**Methodology**

 Database design: Four relational tables — patients, encounters, procedures, and payers — were created and normalized.